StevenGrl/TicTacToe_VueJS/README.md

 ------

->Copy the path of index.html and past in your brower to launch the game
+>Copy the path of index.html and past in your browser to launch the game